SonarSource/sonar-kotlin/README.md

     ./gradlew generateRuleMetadata -PruleKey=S42

+If you want to update all rules' metadata, you can use:

+    ./gradlew updateRuleMetadata

 ### Implementing a new rule
 The Gradle task `setupRuleStubs` will create the commonly required files for implementing a new rule, including usual boilerplate code.
 It will also put the rule into the list of checks and call `generateRuleMetadata` to download the rule's metadata.